Common Sense Media Review

 What's the Story?

-Ann Taylor (Lena Farugia), a big city lawyer, is sent to Africa for business, where through a series of mishaps, she ends up stranded in the bush with a zoologist (Hans Strydom) who knows plenty about wildlife but less about relating to real people.
-Meanwhile, Xixo (N!xau), the native bushman who was the hero of the original The Gods Must Be Crazy film, returns when his children find themselves stuck in a poacher's truck and are transported far from home.
-These stories intersect -- along with that of two bumbling soldiers trying to capture each other -- and once again Xixo's deep understanding of the wild world helps him save the day.
+In THE GODS MUST BE CRAZY II, big-city lawyer Ann Taylor (Lena Farugia) is sent to southern Africa for business.
+Through a series of mishaps, she ends up stranded in the bush with a zoologist (Hans Strydom) who knows plenty about wildlife but less about relating to real people.
+Meanwhile, Xixo (N!xau), the Indigenous San character who was the hero of the original The Gods Must Be Crazy, returns when his children find themselves stuck in a poacher's truck and are transported far from home.
+The characters' stories intersect -- along with that of two bumbling soldiers who are trying to capture each other -- and once again Xixo's deep understanding of the wild world helps him save the day.

 Is It Any Good?